 Clint Murphy on increased spend on technology going forward

 As a bonus, here are a few other resources.
-Since we only had a short hour to cover the topic, we hope you find these valuable!
+We hope you find these valuable!